Frequently Asked Questions - Catalog System

 What is the best way to receive notices and renew items?

-Using email notification saves the library money and you will get the information you need in a timely way.
+Using email notification saves the library money and gets the information to you in a timely way.
 Users with email addresses will get a pre-due notice 3 days before an item is due, and they will also get a reminder notice before a requested item is pulled off the holds shelf.
 Email noticing is cost effective, faster, and offers more features.

 Library users who choose written notices will have notices about requests mailed to them.
 They will not receive reminders about overdue materials and will only get mailed notices when items are already overdue by 14 days and later, 28 days.